CakeML/cakeml/unverified/sexpr-bootstrap/x64/64/README.md

 [extract_code.cml](extract_code.cml):
 A CakeML program that extracts the indented code snippets from a markdown file.
-This is used for checking the code how-to.md file.
+This is used for checking the code in how-to.md.

 [x64SexprScript.sml](x64SexprScript.sml):
 Produces an sexp print-out of the bootstrap translated compiler